skrenata/stats-meeting-ccge/README.md

 # stats-meeting-ccge
 Material presented for the stats group meeting on 26 Nov 2018
-- Rmarkdown/Beamer slides about using ggplot, kable, Rmarkdown
+- Rmarkdown/Beamer slides about using ggplot, kable, Rmarkdown (includes links to more resources)
 - Two sample Rmarkdown html examples